|

 The second was the ready availability of locomotives and rolling stock

 appropriate for modeling the Wabash.
-The third was that the Wabash is
+The third was that the Wabash was

 the only railroad with a direct route between our base in the greater